matsengrp/olmsted/README.md

 ```
 ../bin/process-data.sh full_schema_dataset.json
 ```
-3. Start the Olmsted server:
+3. Start the Olmsted server (this can be stopped at any point with ctrl-C):
 ```
 cd build_data && ../../bin/olmsted-server.sh latest
 ```